 Dry Air and Your Home

 Dry air can wreak havoc on your comfort and your home.
 When the air in your home is too dry, you may experience irritation of the skin, eyes, nose, and mouth.
-Dry air may also lead to symptoms similar to those of a sore throat, such as discomfort and coughing.
-If you or your family members put up with allergies or asthma, a dry indoor environment may cause respiratory discomfort as well.
-Air that is too dry can also affect the finishes and furnishings in your home, particularly those made from wood, causing them to shrink, warp, and crack.
+Dry air may also lead to symptoms comparable to those of a sore throat, such as discomfort and coughing.
+If you or your family members put up with allergies or asthma, a dry indoor environment could cause respiratory discomfort as well.
+Air that is too dry can also damage the finishes and furnishings in your home, particularly those made from wood, causing them to shrink, warp, and crack.
 Low humidity may also affect paper products, such as photos, posters, and books, resulting in them becoming more brittle.
-Furthermore, very low humidity can lessen the efficiency of your home’s heating system.
-Air that has more moisture can hold more heat, which means it will feel warmer.
+Furthermore, extremely low humidity can lessen the efficiency of your home’s heating system.
+Air that contains more moisture can hold more heat, which means it will feel warmer.
 Therefore, low humidity in your home means the air will feel cooler, meaning you must turn up the heat more than necessary to feel comfortable.

 Adding Humidity During Heating

 The key to a more energy-efficient and comfortable home during the winter is to control your indoor humidity.
 The best humidity range for your home and your health is 35-50%.
-Although you can use single-room humidifiers to raise the humidity in certain areas of your home, this method is not efficient.
+Although you can use single-room humidifiers to raise the humidity in specific areas of your home, this approach is not efficient.
 Instead, consider adding a whole-home humidifier to your HVAC system.
 A whole-home humidifier can be added to your current HVAC and plumbing systems and controlled via your thermostat.
-You can set the ambient humidity to any level you want without worrying about turning the system on and off or remembering to fill or empty water reservoirs.
+You can set the ambient humidity to any desired level without worrying about turning the system on and off or remembering to fill or empty water reservoirs.
 Once the heating season is over, your humidifier can be drained and shut down until it is needed again; the only maintenance your humidifier will need can be performed by your Service Exerts technician during your bi-annual HVAC tune-ups, so no extra appointment necessary.

-If you’d like to learn more about boosting your comfort and your home’s heating efficiency this winter, visit our website for a comprehensive listing of our HVAC services.
+If you’d like to learn more about improving your comfort and your home’s heating efficiency this winter, visit our website for a comprehensive listing of our HVAC services.
 We proudly offer heating and cooling repair, replacement, and maintenance in addition to indoor air quality solutions and attic insulation.
 Read through our blog to find out more about the latest information and technology in the HVAC industry!